Step By Step Guide How To Plant Spring Flower Bulbs

 Daffodils, Narcissus, hyacinths and crocus are planted the earliest.

-If you plant bulbs in weekly intervals you should have a longer flowering season.
+Plant bulbs in weekly intervals to give your garden a longer flowering season.

 Tulips are planted in October and November.